ailict/coding-quiz/README.md

 # coding-quiz
-This is a timed javascript coding quiz
+This is a timed javascript coding quiz.

-User Story:
-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

-Acceptance Criteria:
-GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
-WHEN the game is over
-THEN I can save my initials and score
+Upon clicking the start button, users should be presented with questions, and when they answer incorrectly, time is subtracted from the timer.
+When all questions or timer reaches 0, the game is over, and user should save their initials and score.

+This repository uses CSS, Javascript, and HTML.

+The github link for this repository is: https://github.com/ailict/coding-quiz

+This website is deployed live at: https://ailict.github.io/coding-quiz/